mturk/svcbatch/README.md

 Here is the list of environment variables that SvcBatch sets for each instance.

-* **SVCBATCH_VERSION_ABI**

-  This environment variable is set to the current value of svcbatch.exe ABI.
-  This can be used by the batch file to determine the SvcBatch functionality.

-  The ABI version is defined in the svcbatch.h file and it's current value is **20201212**

 * **SVCBATCH_SERVICE_BASE**

   This variable is set to the directory of the SvcBatch executable.

-* **SVCBATCH_SERVICE_SELF**

-  This variable is set to the SvcBatch executable name.

 * **SVCBATCH_SERVICE_HOME**